 HERITAGE HIGHLIGHTS: Robert Bruce ossuary and stones from Iona Abbey

 Campbell began building a small cruciform church here in 1881, situated where the nave of the current church stands.
 This was complete by 1886.
 But it was not long before Campbell decided to create something far more elaborate and grandiose.
 In 1907 he began a much larger, more ornate building, and entirely rebuilt the earlier structure.
 Campbell died in 1914 and the work was carried on by his sister Helen.
 Then she died in 1927, so it was not until 1930 that the building was finally consecrated.

-It was well worth the wait for the kirk to be complete, for St Conan's is one of the most uplifting and extraordinary early 20th century buildings in the west of Scotland.
-It is hard to characterise the style; its really a bit of everything from Norman to Victorian.
+It was well worth the wait for the Kirk to be complete, for St Conan's is one of the most uplifting and extraordinary early 20th century buildings in the west of Scotland.
+It is hard to characterise the style; it is really a bit of everything from Norman to Victorian.
 The interior is filled with light and gloom, with open spaces and deep shadows.
 Pieces of carving from Iona Abbey are built into the north wall of the south aisle.